41.111: Relocation Expenses

 Chief Human Resource Officer

-Executive Vice President and Provost
+Vice President for Finance and Administration

-|Roderick J. McDavis|
+|Approved by:||Roderick J. McDavis|

-This policy is designed to guide employees through the relocation process allowing them to complete their transfer to Ohio University with minimum difficulty.
+This policy is designed to guide employees through the relocation process allowing them to complete their transfer to Ohio university with minimum difficulty.

 The amount offered may be expended over a period of up to two years from the first day of employment.